JonLevin25/Wled-Config-Toolkit/docs/Advanced_Usage.md

 `freds_wifi.json`, etc.

 ### cfg.json keys
-As noted above, the `.wled-config.json` may use cfg_modules or direct json, but in the end they are all built into a **single WLED cfg.json per instance.** <br/>
+As noted above, the `.wled-conf.json` may use cfg_modules or direct json, but in the end they are all built into a **single WLED cfg.json per instance.** <br/>
 To learn about these, you can check out the [WLED json api page](https://kno.wled.ge/interfaces/json-api/).
 Most of the keys there are relevant to cfg.json.

-## Wled-config file structure
+## wled-conf file structure
-each key in a `wled-config` file is an identifier of a WLED instance - either an IP or [MDNS](#what-is-mdns-anyway)
+each key in a `wled-conf` file is an identifier of a WLED instance - either an IP or [MDNS](#what-is-mdns-anyway)

 This is the main config object used - you can define wled json keys in 2 ways: